You just realized that you forgot to take your birth control pill.

 Remember, once again, you should use back-up birth control while the contraception takes effect.

 Does It Matter Where I Am in My Pack When I Miss a Pill?

 The last week of your hormonal pills are days 15-21 of a 28-day pill pack.

-If you miss any pills during this week, you need to finish your pack a little differently.
+If you’ve missed a birth control pill during this week, you need to finish your pack a little differently.

 Keep taking the rest of the hormone-containing pills.
 Skip the placebo (sugar) pills, and start the next pack.
 This means that you will “skip” your period, but you may have some break-through bleeding.

 Regardless of bleeding, just keep taking the active pills until the end of the second pack.

 You should also use a second form of contraception like abstinence or condoms for at least 7 days.